Would you like to become part of one of New England’s most respected and effective animal welfare organizations?

 Manual Duties/Physical Requirements

-• Essential Job Functions: Veterinary records review.
-Examine, medically treat, and provide spay neuter surgery to patients.
-Oversee patient prep, monitoring and discharge.
-Physically lift and move cats, carriers and equipment.
+- Essential Job Functions: Veterinary records review.
+Support the veterinarian as she/he examines, medically treats, and provides spay/neuter surgery to patients.
+Perform patient prep, monitoring, and discharge.
+Physically lift and move cats, carriers, supplies and equipment.

-• Marginal Job Functions: Drive the s/n vehicle to and from each clinic location.
+- Marginal Job Functions: Drive the s/n vehicle to and from each clinic location.
 Ensure necessary supplies and equipment are available.
 Load and unload of supplies.
 With MRFRS management and others, ensure that the vehicle is safe to drive, and that the clinic is safe to operate (equipment is functional, safe temperatures etc. can be maintained).
+Flex to other organizational tasks when CM is non-operational.

 Work Authorization